a2ankitrai/2KX7/Design_Patterns/Design_Patterns.md

 Behavioral design patterns are design patterns that identify common communication patterns between objects and realize these patterns.
 By doing so, these patterns increase flexibility in carrying out this communication.

-Behavioral class patterns use inheritance to distribute behaviorbetween classes.
+Behavioral class patterns use inheritance to distribute behavior between classes.

 ## Chain of Responsibilty